Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Evaluation

-We utilize a server with 8 AMD MI50 GPUs, a 16-core AMD EPYC 7302 processor, and 512GB of DRAM.
+\textbf{Experimental Setup and Benchmarks: } We utilize a server with 8 AMD MI50 GPUs, a 16-core AMD EPYC 7302 processor, and 512GB of DRAM.
 The power consumption was monitored using rocm-smi~\cite{rocm-smi} and TurboStat.

 For our latency-sensitive workload, we run the Resnet152 model on a multi-GPU machine learning inference server~\cite{jahanshahi2022scaleserve} as a representative workload.
 We define the 95th percentile tail latency of the inference workload running independently by identifying the "knee" of the utilization-tail latency curve, similar to established methodologies~\cite{Chou2019-uDPM, Elfen}.
 For our best-effort workload, we use GPT-2~\cite{radford2019language} training.
+While we demonstrate with ML training, EcoCenter's power modulation knobs are hardware-based and application-agnostic, making our approach applicable to any batch-based BE workload.
 We measured the BE's throughput as training iterations per second (iter/sec). \textit{\textbf{Since \sysname does not modulate any latency-sensitive workloads, the goal here is to demonstrate that latency-sensitive workloads are untouched and should generalize to other latency-sensitive workloads.}} \textbf{\textit{As long as a BE workload can be modulated (our modulation knobs are application-agnostic and hardware-based), we can also generalize BE workloads.}} To test generalizability, we ran experiments with Albert inference (LC) and hipBLAS (BE) and observe similar trends, but omit detailed results for brevity.

 In our evaluation, the \textit{Baseline} scenario co-locates LC and BE workloads without regulation service, unless otherwise indicated.
 While the LC workload fluctuates, the BE workload is able to grow and fill up the under-utilized GPU resources in the server.
 The \textit{\sysname} scenario utilize the BE workloads for regulation service by modulating GPU power and multi-GPU coordination as discussed previously.
 For certain evaluations, we also evaluate a \textit{CPU-only regulation service} scenario similar to PowerMorph~\cite{jahanshahi2022powermorph}, which modulates a BE workload through CPU core isolation and DVFS.
 We also evaluate a \textit{PowerMorph-GPU} policy that naively applies PowerMorph's policy onto GPUs (which modulates a BE workload through CU isolation and does not support multi-GPU coordination), and a \textit{UPS-only regulation service} where regulation service is provided by the UPS battery backups.